MiningMath

 Field names shortcut

-Shortcuts can be used for automatic recognition in the importation process.
-These are listed in the table below.
+Shortcuts can be used for automatic recognition in the importation process as in the following image:

 Field name Shortcuts